Thomas316/SpatialOS_ThirdPerson/README.md

 For detailed instructions on how to build and run this demo, see the [Setting up the example project](https://spatialos.improbable.io/docs/reference/latest/workers/unreal/setup-example-project) page in the SpatialOS documentation.

+#### To Compile

+Run "spatial codegen"  on the root of the project to generate the needed spatialos files.
+Then you should be able to generate the visual studio solution file and/or open the project.